 Con: It Will Require Room in Your Budget

 While your bridesmaids might pay for their own dress, many additional costs are covered by the bride, such as a bridesmaid gift, hair and makeup, the bouquet of flowers for them to carry down the aisle, etc. “Personalized gifts for each of your attendants can add up fast,” says Kimberly Lehman of Love, Laughter & Elegance in Massillon, Ohio.
 “If you’re on a very strict budget for your wedding, the fewer people in the wedding party, the further the money will go towards other aspects of your wedding, like photography.”

 Since traditional bridesmaid responsibilities include planning the shower and bachelorette party, you’ll be pretty much taken care of.
 The same goes for day-of duties.
-“Not that you want to put people to work for you on your wedding day, but your bridesmaids can definitely help out with any last minute errands or emergencies on the wedding day,” says Leah Weinberg, wedding planner, owner, and executive planner at Color Pop Events.
-“Forgot your double stick tape?
+“Not that you want to put people to work for you on your wedding day, but your bridesmaids can definitely help out with any last-minute errands or emergencies on the wedding day,” says Leah Weinberg, owner and executive planner at Color Pop Events.
+“Forgot your double-stick tape?
 Have one of your bridesmaids run out and stock up.
 Worried about not eating or drinking enough water on your wedding day?
 Appoint one of your bridesmaids to remind you to stay fed and hydrated.”